 Candidates get in-the-moment coaching and support as they integrate all these skills through hands-on work with real students and their parents, teachers, and/or advocates.
 They also get to see experienced Instructors in action.

-2013 Schedule and Fees for Pre-Training, the Six-Day Intensive Core Program Trainings (CPT), and Post-Training
+2017 Schedule for Pre-Training, the Six-Day Intensive Core Program Trainings (CPT), and Post-Training

-Please Note: We only offer each type of our CPT once a year.
+Please Note: We offer our Kidpower CPT once a year and our Teenpower/Fullpower CPT every other year.
 However, we encourage people to apply to participate in our training program as soon as they are ready to make this commitment, as the CPT is only one step in the training process.
 Having time to begin your pre-training before the CPT can be very useful in helping you to get the most out of your time once you are at the CPT.
 Candidates who spend more time doing pre-training are likely to have a shorter time to complete their Supervised Fieldwork.

-There are two CPTs: one for kids and their adults (the Kidpower training held normally in the end of January) and one for teens and adults (the Teenpower/Fullpower training held in late April, 2013).
+There are two CPTs: one for teaching children and their adults that will be held January 26-31, 2017 – and our next Fullpower/Teenpower Core Program Training for Teens and Adults will be April 27 to May 2, 2017.
 You are required to go to at least one full CPT for the age group you wish to teach as part of the certification process.
 If you want to work with kids, you will go to the Kidpower CPT.
 If you want to work with teens and adults, you will go to the Teenpower/Fullpower CPT.
-If you want to work with all ages and abilities, we normally recommend the Kidpower CPT first, followed by the Teenpower/Fullpower CPT the same year or the following year.
+If you want to work with all ages and abilities, we normally recommend the Kidpower CPT first, followed by the Teenpower/Fullpower CPT the same year or the following year it is offered.
+However, people usually start with the first training available.

-However, once you have attended a Core Program Training (either Kidpower or Teenpower/Fullpower) you are welcome to return yearly to the same training to gain additional knowledge and skill development without paying for the training again.
-We only charge a small fee of $300 to cover food and new material costs.
+Once you have attended a Core Program Training (either Kidpower or Teenpower/Fullpower) you are welcome to return in a subsequent year to the same training to gain additional knowledge and skill development without paying for the full training again.
+We charge 500 USD to cover food and new material costs.
+If you have been participated in the Kidpower CPT and have been certified as an instructor, you can participate in the Teenpower/Fullpower CPT for 1200 USD.

 The Kidpower Core Program Training focuses on preparing instructors to teach children and their adults.
 As soon as they are accepted into our instructor training program, Candidates will start pre-training activities prior to coming to training.